Board of Directors

 Sherri S. Wick, LPC

-Sherri Wick is a Licensed Professional Counselor with expertise in career counseling and mental health counseling.
-As the associate director of career development at Dominican University, she fosters a safe space for personal and career exploration.
-Her mission is to instill hope, promote change, and assist individuals in finding their passion while achieving their goals.
+Sherri Wick is a Licensed Professional Counselor with expertise in mental health counseling and psychosocial oncology.
+As a Licensed Professional Counselor she fosters a safe space for healing.
+Her mission is to instill hope, promote change, and assist individuals in finding ways to heal to be their authentic and whole self.

 Ms. Wick earned her Master of Science in Clinical Psychology from Benedictine University and her Bachelor of Science in Family and Consumer Science at Eastern Illinois University.
 She is certified to administer and interpret the Myers-Briggs Type Indicator©.
 She believes in the importance of gaining hands-on professional experience through experiential learning opportunities.